 Ultimate responsibility for the governance of The Group rests with the Board of Directors.
 The Group's Directors are generally drawn from senior individuals within the Membership.
 In practice the Board of Directors comprises individuals who are figures of standing within the shipping industry, are equity principals or main board directors of the organisations which they represent which in turn are Members of the Group.
-The Directors meet four times a year.
+The Directors meet four times a year although ad-hoc meetings occur from time to time.